 Most statutes provide some definition of the type of work for which a mechanics lien is allowed.
 The statutes also generally set out procedures to enforce a mechanics lien as well as procedures for the property owner to contest the lien if the work wasn't done or there was some problem with the work.
 There are often strict time deadlines.

 Condo liens are often considered to be statutory liens but this varies by state.
 The same is true for homeowners association liens.
 Check with a local attorney for more information.

 Many states provide landlord liens to allow the landlord to recover unpaid rent.
 These generally apply to commercial, or business, leases and provide the landlord with a lien on the business equipment and inventory if rent is not paid.
-Often there are strict requirements which must be met before the landlord can exercise lien rights.
+Often there are strict requirements that must be met before the landlord can exercise lien rights.

 Judicial liens result from some form of court action.
 While state, and sometimes federal, laws often provide a basis for judicial liens and determine the property that they attach to and the procedures that must be followed to enforce judicial liens, they are not considered statutory liens because they are granted only through court action.
 Here are some common examples of judicial liens.